build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 We should also note that logical and physical DR databases are not mutually exclusive.
 We could have both a logical replica(s) and a multi AZ physical copy for the same source database and in fact this may provide a more complete DR setup.

 ## Disaster Blast Radius
 Not all failures require disaster recovery on Amazon RDS.
-Starting at the lowest level which would be an RDS Oracle Database and the implicit services that support RDS we have:
+For an RDS Database the implicit services that support the database are:

 ![RDS Services Table](images/pic11_table_rds_services.jpg "Figure 11.
 RDS Services Table")

 Let's refer to this as Level 1, a failure at Level 1 should not require disaster recovery in general, but may invoke it for a faster recovery if using a multi AZ is setup.
 There should be zero data loss as each of these services is generally self-healing or highly redundant.